-The School checks the identity of all contractors working on-site and requests DBS with barred list checks where required by statutory guidance.
+The school checks the identity of all contractors working on-site and requests DBS (with barred list information as appropriate) where required by statutory guidance.

 Contractors who have not undergone checks will not be allowed to work unsupervised whilst pupils are on-site.